Ason4901/Play_Music_Using_Arduino_Buzzer/README.md

 # Play_Music_Using_Arduino_Buzzer
 ## Introduction
 Welcome dear reader!
-It's Ritika here.
+It's Ashutosh here.

 This will guide you on how to play musical notes of any song on a piezoelectric buzzer, using Arduino Uno R3, a resistor and some connecting wires.
 This project can be attempted by complete beginners of Arduino as well as others, so jump into the details!